Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

 \subsection{The cross-equator monsoon}

-Precipitation over New Guinea and its surrounding seas is shaped by three main monsoon systems (Figures \ref{fig:clim.Feb.Aug.mtn}b,d): the cross-equatorial monsoon, the Australian Monsoon, the Asian Monsoon.
+Precipitation over New Guinea and its surrounding seas is shaped by three main monsoon systems (Figures \ref{fig:clim.Feb.Aug.mtn}b,d): the cross-equatorial monsoon, the Australian Monsoon, and the Asian Monsoon.
 Land-sea thermal contrasts on the island of New Guinea itself also contribute, almost as a smaller-scale monsoon system.
-SST anomalies along the southwestern coast (10°S–2°S) show a consistent correlation with those near northern Australia, characterized by much lower SSTs in August, which may inhibit the regeneration of the second mode of convection (Figure \ref{fig:clim.Feb.Aug.mtn} c).
+SST anomalies along the southwestern coast (10°S–2°S) show a consistent correlation with those near northern Australia, characterized by much lower SSTs in August, which may inhibit the regeneration of the second mode of convection (Figure \ref{fig:clim.Feb.Aug.mtn}c).

-During boreal winter, an asymmetry in cooling of the Northern Hemisphere and the Southern Hemisphere results in a cross-equatorial northerly monsoon.
-This colder and drier airflow of cross-equatorial monsoons differs from cold pools and land breezes because it occurres higher in the lower troposphere and is more strongly affected by the Coriolis force.
-The latter causes the zonal velocity of the monsoon to change sign as the air crosses the equator and adjusts to reach an Ekman balance with pressure gradient and frictional forces in the lower troposphere (Figure \ref{fig:monsoon.schematic}a).
+During boreal winter, an asymmetry in cooling of the Northern Hemisphere and the Southern Hemisphere results in a cross-equatorial northerly monsoon, a large-scale thermally driven flow.
+This colder and drier airflow of cross-equatorial monsoons differs from cold pools and land breezes because it occurs higher in the lower troposphere and is more strongly affected by the Coriolis force—an effect that is crucial for sustaining such a large-scale, steady boundary flow on the equatorial $\beta$-plane \cite{wang2006MS}.
+This effect causes the zonal velocity of the monsoon to change sign as the air crosses the equator and adjusts to reach an Ekman balance with pressure gradient and frictional forces in the lower troposphere (Figure \ref{fig:monsoon.schematic}a).

+Thermodynamically, the cross-equatorial monsoon modifies both SST and boundary-layer instability, shaping the seasonal (Figure \ref{fig:clim.Feb.Aug.mtn}) and meridional (e.g., Figure \ref{fig:clim.Hov.coast}b and c; schematic in Figure \ref{fig:monsoon.schematic}a) variations of diurnal convection.
+On one hand, the curvature and deceleration of the cross-equatorial flow can lead to cold-air accumulation from the Northern Hemisphere, cooling the boundary layer.
+On the other hand, acting as a low-level jet, it enhances wind-induced evaporation and some coastal upwelling, thereby decreasing SSTs around the island.
+Because New Guinea lies south of the equator, both effects may contribute to the disappearance of weaker inland convection associated with the afternoon sea breeze, as well as the second mode on the southwestern flank of the mountain ridge in August (Figure \ref{fig:clim.Feb.Aug.mtn}c).